Jeremy-Geno/Reaction-Test-Game/README.md

-Red LED == Shake the arduino with at least total accel of 15 Green LED == press left button also known as pin 5 Blue LED == press right button also known as pin 4
+Red LED == Shake the arduino with at least total accel of 15 Green LED == press left button also known as pin 5 Blue LED == press right button also known as pin 4 Doing the correct command within the alotted time grants a point.